raphaelmeyer/PicoLogAnal/README.md

 - ...

 Plug in the RPi Pico (BOOTSEL) and copy the uf2 from the container to the RPi in a shell on the host.
-Pathes and container name may differ.
+Paths and container name may differ.

     docker cp toolchain-toolchain-1:/build/picologanal.uf2 /run/media/.../RPI-RP2/